fluidself/fluidself.org/_books/health-and-fitness/the-wahls-protocol.md

 Treatment of an autoimmune disease with functional medicine involves optimizing the body's environment to minimize immune hyperreactivity rather than restricting normal immune activity through pharmaceutical intervention, as a conventional approach recommends.

-We all have the same chronic disease--broken biochemistry and confused signaling between our cells.
+We all have the same chronic disease—broken biochemistry and confused signaling between our cells.
 This leads to having too much inflammation and strained mitochondria, largely as a result of our lifestyle choices.

-**JOURNALING**
+### JOURNALING

 Throughout this program, you'll keep track of a lot of things, including what you eat, your stress levels, your supplements, your pain and energy levels, and how you are handling each day and the challenges of your life.
 This is too much to just keep track of mentally.
 Instead, I want you to keep a written record.